 How to Install VMware Workstation on Apple macOS

-VMware developed VMware Fusion virtualization software for Apple Mac computers.
-Therefore, there is no VMware program supported for Mac.
+VMware developed Fusion virtualization software for Apple Mac computers.
+Therefore, the Workstation program is not supported for Mac.
 To install VMware Fusion on your MacOS computer, please click on the image below to browse our related article.

 How to Use VMware Workstation